What We Know About The Attack On Saudi Oil Facilities

 At least one of the delta-wing drones looks like a type that previously appeared at a military exhibition in Iran, according to images displayed by Maliki and verified by outside experts.

 The missiles Maliki described as being similar to Iran's Ya-Ali cruise missile, a kind of land-attack missile, are capable of traveling hundreds of miles with a small warhead.
-Hinz believes the missiles more closely resemble another Iranian design, a variant of which is known as the Quds-1.
+Hinz believes the missiles more closely resemble another Iranian design, a variant of which is known as the Quds 1.

 Regardless of the exact type, the missile is clearly Iranian, says Hinz.
 "I would say there's little doubt that the cruise missiles we've seen originated in Iran."